 - that he attempted suicide after the killing

-- that Sharpe presented no behavioural issues while in the institution
+- that Sharpe presented no behavioral issues while in the institution

 - that there is no evidence of future dangerousness given his background (no prior record)